-And He too, set out from His home for loved ones that He missed too,
+And yes, He too set out from His home for loved ones that He missed too,

-Wishing that they were home with Him, firmly in His care and view.
+Wishing that they were home with Him and firmly in His care and view.

-And marks from that rejection our Saviour's blessēd hands now mar.
+And marks from that rejection our dear Saviour's blessēd hands now mar.

-Oh, how He suffered on that cross, spurned by those He’d come to save,
+Oh, how He suffered on that cross, spurned by those that He’d come to save,

-But, glory hallelujah, He conquered death and fled the grave.
+But glory hallelujah, He conquered death and then fled the grave.

-And His death wasn’t in vain, for He has offered grace to all,
+And His death was not in vain, for He has offered His grace to all,

-And our Saviour is still searching this earth where His loved ones stay,
+And our dear Saviour is still searching this earth where His loved ones stay,

-Hoping that more will respond, and not foolishly turn away.
+And hoping that more will respond and not foolishly turn away.

-Would any folk who mock and jeer, keep you from your Saviour’s arms,
+So, would any folk who mock and jeer keep you from your Saviour’s arms,

-Thus breaking His heart again, and sending more pain through His palms?
+Thus you breaking His heart again and sending more pain through His palms?

-Would you turn upon your heels if He came and called out your name?
+Would you too turn upon your heels if He came and called out your name,

-Would you in front of others, display embarrassment and shame?
+Would you too in front of others display embarrassment and shame?

-Or would you, despite other folk, who might mock and jeer your
+Or would you, despite those other folk, who might mock and jeer your

-Embrace Him if He called you, and then your love for Him defend?
+Embrace Him if He called you and then your deep love for Him defend?

-Would you, in front of other folk, show delight should He appear,
+Yes, would you in front of other folk show delight should He appear,

-And turn with a warm welcome t’wards that sweet sound that you would hear?
+And turn with a warm welcome towards that sweet sound that you would hear?

 Yes, two sad and tragic stories, but the latter one mentioned here

-Has a much happier ending, one in which we all can share.
+Has a much happier ending, one in which everyone can share.

-It’s full of hope and promise for those who their Saviour don't spurn,
+It’s so full of hope and promise for those who their Saviour don't spurn,

-For Christ, with many angels, for such Christians will soon return.
+For Jesus, with many angels, for such Christians will soon return.